Are you certified organic?

 Do I get to choose what is in my share?

 We make every share the same way.
 We’re a pretty small operation without the manpower to customize each share, and besides—this way you get to sample each of the sixty crops we grow throughout the year!
 This is a pretty good deal.
 And if an unfamiliar vegetable shows up in your box, don’t worry: we’ve got ideas for the kitchen.

 Plus, you DO get to choose which extra add-on products you get each week.
-We’re talking eggs, chicken, grass-fed beef, soap, and more.
+We’re talking eggs, chicken, grass-fed beef, pork, soap, and more.
 Learn more about our add-on program.

 Do you grow fruit?